siobhain/cormeen-walkers/README.md

 - To minimise amount of time explaining when/where the walking groups meet, the pace, the routes taken & distance covered.
 - Site to be responsive -  viewable on all device sizes & all commonly used  browsers
 - Users can receive a newsletter by providing a name & email address
-- Users can easily find eircode
+- Users can easily find eircode of the meeting place
-- Purposely not including contact phone number on this website as main goal is to reduce phone calls)
+- Purposely do not want to include a contact phone number on this website as main goal is to reduce phone calls.
 - Users can view gallery with photos of whats to be seen on the walks.

 - Purposely not including contact phone number on this website as main goal is to reduce phone calls)